aham-oudeis/Training/launch_school/RB120-OOP/Notes/templates/fake_operators.md

 sanitas = Mountain.new('Sanitas', 1129)
 evans = Mountai.new('Evans', 1440)

-puts "Sanitas is smaller than Evans" if evans > sanitas

-# Here, since we have not defined how to compare object with the other
+# Here, since we have not defined how to compare object with the
-# it would throw a NoMethod error.
+# other, it would throw a NoMethod error.
 # in order to allow for such comparision, we can add the following instance method:

 class Mountain